-Vinyl cladding, also called vinyl siding, refers to plastic exterior cladding for homes.
-The siding is used as an alternative to traditional wood, fiber cement, and aluminum cladding.
+Vinyl cladding, also called vinyl siding, refers to plastic exterior cladding for homes and commercial buildings.
+The siding is used as an alternative to traditional wood, fiber cement, and aluminum siding.
 The cladding is made up of about 80% polyvinyl chloride (PVC) resin and the remaining 20%, ingredients to give the material its color, gloss, opacity, flexibility, durability, and impact resistance.
-Vinyl siding has been in the market since the late 50s and it is today one of the most popular exterior claddings in the U.S. and Canada.
+Vinyl siding has been in the market since the late 50s and it is today one of the most popular exterior building products in the U.S. and Canada.
 There are several reasons why you should consider installing vinyl siding.

 This is one of the most affordable sidings in the market.
 You will spend between 25% and 50% less than what you would have spent on aluminum and wood siding.
 Most vinyl cladding manufacturers offer competitive warranties.